 (Right Images-Click to Enlarge) A 63 Club lighter, which came in handy while trying to summon a waitress to your table for service in the main dining room (photo 3. above).
 It was a common practice to hold a lighted match or lighter overhead to get your waitress's attention in the darkened dining areas of the 63 Club and Linkou Clubs (downtown and on the Hill).

-(TOP ROW): (1.)
+(TOP ROW-Above): (1.)
 1952 shot of the small "Club 63" (63 Club) at its original location in the West MAAG Compound where the Bowling Alley was later located.
 The 63 Club first opened in 1952.
 In 1957 the club was moved its new location along the Keelung River.
 (The 63 Club got its name from "APO 63", the U.S. military mailing address for the Taipei area.)

 (2.)
 1955 shot of the "Club 63" located in the MAAG West Compound prior to moving to its new location in 1957.

 (3.)
-Circa 1956 photo of the West MAAG Compound sign showing "Club 63" was located off to the left of the sign.
+1955/56 photo of the West MAAG Compound sign showing "Club 63" was located off to the left of the sign.
 Visible on the far left is the original Navy hospital, which was later moved to a new facility in Tien Mou in 1961.
 (The groundbreaking ceremony for the new U.S. Naval hospital in Tien Mou was on July 25, 1960.)
 The sign reads: (Left side-top to bottom) Hospital, Club 63, Motor Pool, Post Engr (Right side) Hqtrs TDC, Amer Red Cross, Chaplain, Finance Office, Commissary.